 A Stony Brook University study suggests how you sleep could reduce your chances of developing cognitive concerns later in life.1

-The study, published in The Journal of Neuroscience, found that the way a person’s body is positioned while they sleep could affect the brain’s waste clearance system, aka the glymphatic system.
-While we sleep, toxins are flushed from the brain through tiny lymphatic vessels called glymphatics.
-The brain dumps around three pounds of toxins, chemicals, and plaque each year.
+The study, published in The Journal of Neuroscience, found that the way a person’s body is positioned while they sleep could affect the brain’s waste clearance system, also known as the glymphatic system.
+While we sleep, toxic substances are flushed from the brain through tiny lymphatic vessels called glymphatics.
+The brain releases around three pounds of toxic chemicals and plaque each year.

-Scientists used rodents to test how different sleep positions affect this process and found that lying on your side while you sleep may be the most efficient position for toxins to flush out from the brain through the glymphatics.
+The scientists used rodents to test how different sleep positions affect this process and found that lying on your side while you sleep may be the most efficient position for flushing toxic substances out from the brain through the glymphatics.

-The study found that rodents in the lateral position cleared certain proteins about 25% better than sleeping on their backs or stomachs.
+The study found that rodents sleeping in the lateral position cleared certain proteins about 25 percent more than when they slept on their backs or stomachs.
 These proteins may contribute to the build-up of brain plaque, strongly linked to age-related cognitive decline.

 Further studies on humans still need to be done to confirm these findings.
 Fortunately, most people find sleeping on their side most comfortable.